An important factor affecting compilation speed and memory requirements is the

 Coercion optimization is part of the “very simple optimizer”, which runs even

-particular example, coercion optimization will replace the proof (π'
+particular example, coercion optimization will replace the proof (π') by a

 universal coercion, but it will only do so later in the compilation pipeline;